 - 'real' means adjusted for the effect of inflation;

-- real growth in expenses is measured by the Consumer Price Index (CPI);
+- real growth in expenses is calculated using the Consumer Price Index (CPI) as the deflator;

 - one billion is equal to one thousand million.